 Next up is another homemade version of a gutter garden from salvaged pieces plus the materials and tools list.

-This is a great way to repurpose those spare bits of rain gutter from that construction site down the street.
 These trough planters are a great addition to any garden.
-Here’s how I made mine using only the left over materials from other projects.
+Here’s how “Mossdale Makerspace” made his using only the left over materials from other projects.

 Step 1: Collect Tools & Materials